twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt12-22-true-dhamma-and-counterfeit-dhamma%zh.rst

 If you don’t see impermanence, sukha vedanā connects to lobha, dukkha to dosa and upekkhā to moha respectively.
 It’s very important.
 Vedanā connects to avijjā, saṅkhāra if you don’t contemplate impermanence with upekkhā.

 And it connects to the end with dukkha vedanā; with sukha vedanā, connectting in the middle.
 It connects to the three kinds of D.A. process for a person who does not know the practice.
 For someone who practices will stick with the ten counterfeit dhammas.
 (Here Sayadaw’s usage in Burmese was not very clear.
-What he wanted to say is that for someone who did not know that the practice would be connected with the D. A. process in three ways would stick with the ten counterfeit dhammas when he did the practices.)
+What he wanted to say is that someone would stick with the ten counterfeit dhammas when he did the practice if he did not know and it would be connected with the D. A. process in three ways.)

 ------

-revised on 2020-06-15; cited from https://oba.org.tw/viewtopic.php?f=22&t=4371&p=36340#p36340 (posted on 2019-04-16)
+revised on 2020-07-10; cited from https://oba.org.tw/viewtopic.php?f=22&t=4371&p=36340#p36340 (posted on 2019-04-16)

 ------